How to take a cold shower - a guide for complete beginners

 shower.
 Enjoy and let me know how it went (successes and failures).
 This will help me to improve it more.

-If you like more cold challenges, you can follow this website or join one of my workshops.
+If you like more cold challenges, you can read this post or join one of my workshops.